enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 **sparse**: *of few and scattered elements*

-With a sparse data representation, the context of where a value fits in can't be inferred.
+With a sparse data representation, the context of where a value is located can't be inferred.
 We usually need a little more data to create that context.
 We trade-off requiring more information to place an element, because we assume that there are few elements and the